xooniverse/televerse/README.md

 Televerse has a new API that is much simpler and easier to use.
 You can now use the `bot` instance to access the powerful Televerse methods and properties, and if you want to access the Telegram Bot API methods, you can use the `bot.api` getter.
 Simple, and clean.

-Now, when you're inside a callback function, you can access the `bot` instance using the `Context` parameter which also provides you with the `api` property.
+Now, when you're inside a callback function, you can use the `Context` parameter which also provides you with the `api` property.

 For example, if you want to send a message to a specific chat you can do it like this: